Why use garden sleepers?

-- Reclaimed sleepers: are the sleepers that have been on the railway.
-They provide an attractive rustic look but caution must be taken when handling these as they can be very heavy.
-The chemicals used in them also make them unsuitable for use in play areas or where they may come into contact with skin.
+These are the sleepers that have been on the railway.
+They give an attractive rustic look, but be careful when handling them as they can be very heavy.
+The chemicals used in them also mean they aren’t suitable for use in play areas or where they may come into contact with skin.

 When using sleepers for a retaining wall, or for steps or terracing, firstly, make sure your area is clear of debris and vegetation and dig down a shallow trench.
 Concrete the sleepers in on a 100mm deep bed.
 Haunch at the back end of the sleeper and if possible, the front end too.
 This will help fix sleepers to the ground so they remain stable.
 If using sleepers for a low border or planter it may well be enough to fix a wooden post or spike behind the sleepers and fix this into the ground.

 There are various ways of connecting sleepers together if building planters or walls.
-Steel rod pins are a good way of securing a higher stack of sleepers.
-Long landscaping screws that are counter-sunk into the sleeper are perhaps the most popular method, whilst metal plates and corner braces on the inside of the build also prove useful and help keep the build nice and square
+Steel rod pins are a good way to secure a higher stack of sleepers.
+You can use long landscaping screws that are counter-sunk into the sleeper, or metal plates and corner braces on the inside of the build which helps keep the build nice and square

 Sand off any sharp splinters of wood.
-You may also want to consider covering sleepers with a wire mesh or cut grip into the surface if you are using them as steps, as they can become quite slippery when damp.
+You may like to cover sleepers with a wire mesh or cut grip into the surface if you are using them as steps, as they can become quite slippery when damp.

 How to use sleepers in your garden design